 Quick Answer: To create vampire nails at home, prep nails properly, apply base coat, build 2-3 coats of blood red polish, use a thin brush to draw dripping blood effects with black or dark red, add optional embellishments, and seal with glossy top coat.
 The entire process takes 60-90 minutes for beginners.

 Stiletto (The Classic): Sharp, pointed, literally looks like fangs.
 This is THE vampire nail shape.
-The dramatic point gives you maximum vampire energy and tons of canvas for designs.
+The dramatic point gives maximum vampire energy and tons of canvas for designs.
 Downside?
-They're high maintenance, snag on everything, and typing becomes an Olympic sport.
-I do these on clients for special events but rarely recommend them for everyday wear unless you have a very patient lifestyle.
+They're high maintenance, snag on everything, and typing becomes difficult.
+Recommended for special events rather than everyday wear.

-Coffin/Ballerina (My Personal Favorite): Tapered sides with a flat, squared-off tip.
+Coffin/Ballerina (Top Pick): Tapered sides with a flat, squared-off tip.
 It literally looks like a tiny coffin which is peak vampire vibes.
-The flat tip gives you way more surface area for nail art than stiletto, and it's slightly more practical for daily life.
-This is what I rock on my own nails 80% of the time.
+The flat tip gives way more surface area for nail art than stiletto, and it's slightly more practical for daily life.
 Works beautifully on both medium and long lengths.

 Almond (The Sophisticated Choice): Rounded point, softer than stiletto but still elegant.
-This shape is perfect if you want vampire nails that you can also wear to your corporate job without HR giving you side-eye.
+This shape is perfect if you want vampire nails that work in corporate settings.
 It works especially well with deep burgundy or dark purple shades for a more subtle vampire look.

 Oval (Short Nail Savior): Gently rounded with no harsh points.
-If you're keeping your nails short, this is your go-to shape.
+If you're keeping nails short, this is your go-to shape.
 It won't give you that dramatic vampire claw effect, but it looks clean and elegant with blood red polish and minimal art.
-I do this shape for clients who work with their hands a lot but still want to embrace the vampire aesthetic.
+Perfect for people who work with their hands frequently.

-Square (Skip It): Okay controversial take, but square nails don't work well for vampire designs in my professional opinion.
+Square (Skip It): Square nails don't work well for vampire designs.
 The blunt straight edge reads more modern minimalist than gothic vampire.
-I've tried it multiple times thinking "maybe THIS time it'll work" and it never quite captures the vibe.
 Save square nails for different design trends.

 Real talk: your natural nail bed shape matters too.
 If you have wide nail beds, stiletto can sometimes look disproportionate.
 If you have narrow beds, coffin shape might look too elongated.
-I always tell clients to do what feels comfortable first, aesthetic second - because vampire nails that hurt or constantly break aren't worth it.
+Do what feels comfortable first, aesthetic second - because vampire nails that hurt or constantly break aren't worth it.

 Troubleshooting: When Your Vampire Nails Go Wrong